Ghosteen: Recording

 Ghosteen was recorded in various locations in the United States, England and Germany between early 2018 and early 2019, with Nick Cave and Warren Ellis heading production.
 Initial "improv" sessions began at Retreat Studios in Brighton, England in spring 2018, with a minimal setup of Cave on piano and Ellis on a Yamaha Reface DX synthesizer "sketch[ing] out pieces of music" together; the sessions lasted approximately a week.

 Ellis selected 20 tracks from the Retreat sessions to continue recording at Woodshed Recording Studios in Malibu and NightBird Recording Studios in West Hollywood, California in the US some months later.
 The Woodshed sessions—during which most of the album was recorded— were held in a single room "surrounded by an Eden-like garden."
 Cave and Ellis lodged in the house attached to Woodshed for the duration of the sessions, which was subsequently destroyed by the 2019 California wildfires.

 Further sessions were held at Candy Bomber Studio in Berlin, Germany and at Air Studios in London, England.
 The Air sessions featured the recording of a string ensemble with orchestrator Ben Foster.
 By January 2019, Cave said he and the Bad Seeds had "nearly finished a new record".
 Ghosteen was subsequently mixed by Cave, Ellis, Lance Powell and Andrew Dominik at Conway Recording Studios in Los Angeles, California and mastered by Chris Gehringer.

+Warren Ellis described the album's recording sessions as having a "spiritual" quality to them, noting: "[The Ghosteen recording process] was seemingly otherworldly.
+The ten days we did in Malibu were like... they were some of the happiest days I've ever lived on this earth.
+They were days filled with continual wonder and disbelief at what was coming out.
+It felt like someone, or something, wanted us to make it.
+It was a truly spiritual experience."